juan-pineda/Tesis_5_AGN_fitter/README.md

  * Determine the relation between physical parameters inferred from data and differents models used for accretion disk, cold dust and torus in nearby AGNs by applying the most recent version of AGNfitter to a data sets of nearby AGN.

 ## Specific objetives:
+ * Define the suitable set of physical models for the torus, accretion disk and cold dust for nearby AGNs to be implemented in AGNfitter to fit the spectral energy distribution.

+  * Evaluate the photometric data sets of the nearby AGN to chose the filter curves required to calculate the actual fluxes of each spectral band in each AGN.

+  * Generate a catalogue of parameters for each physical model in each of the three emission processes studied from the results obtained when applying AGNfitter to the data set.

 # Associated repositories